Titus674/Exp-5-SE/README.md

 # RESULT:

-Thus the Student Registration System project was executed and the output was verified.
+Thus the Student Course Registration System project was executed and the output was verified.